IBM/blockchain-network-on-kubernetes/README.md

 **Query**

-Chaincode was instantiated with thevalues as `{ a: 100, b: 200 }`.
+Chaincode was instantiated with the values as `{ a: 100, b: 200 }`.
 Let’s query for the value of `a` to make sure the chaincode was properly instantiated.

   ![](images/first-query.png)